abcdesktopio/docs/opsdocs/docs/common/firefox-extension.md

 ## Run  Firefox clipboard extension for abcdesktop

-Firefox clipboard extension syncs only text data, binary data like images are not yet supported.
+> Firefox clipboard extension syncs **only text data**, binary data like images are not yet supported.

-Firefox clipboard extension syncs your clipboard data selected from your abcdesktop desktop.
+* Firefox clipboard extension syncs your clipboard data selected from your abcdesktop desktop to your local desktop environment.

-Firefox clipboard extension syncs your clipboard data selected to your abcdesktop desktop.
+* Firefox clipboard extension syncs your local desktop environment clipboard to your abcdesktop desktop clipboard.